BenRoss92/bookmark_manager/README.md

 Data protection - Can lock data - prevents users access for deleting valuable data

-Data life cycle - When data becomes obselete, it is deleted
+Data life cycle - When data becomes obsolete, it is deleted

 Different users can have different CRUD cycles